mvolkmann/context-easy/hooks.md

 An effect is configured by calling the `useEffect` function which takes a function that performs the setup.
 If no cleanup is needed, this function returns nothing.
-If cleanup is need, this function returns another that performs the cleanup.
+If cleanup is needed, this function returns another function that performs the cleanup.

 For example: